frontendphil/gardena-schedule/README.md

 Migrations run automatically on boot. **The `/data` volume must be persistent** — without it, every redeploy wipes your schedules.

+### Not HACS

+HACS does not distribute add-ons, and this is not a gap that repository layout can work around: HACS installs code that runs *inside* Home Assistant (integrations, dashboard plugins, themes), whereas an add-on is a separate container that Supervisor manages — and Supervisor already has its own store.
+A custom add-on repository, as above, *is* the equivalent distribution channel, and it gives real version tracking and Update buttons.

 ### Not Vercel